pgeu/pgeu-system/docs/confreg/skinning.md

 ## Base template <a name="basetemplate"></a>

 In the base template, the entire HTML structure should be defined.
 The skin can do anything it wants with HTML, css and javascript.
-Note that some pages rely on JQuery being present, so it should always be included.

 The following blocks should be defined in the base template: